An estimate for the radial chemical distance in $2d$ critical percolation clusters: Abstract

 \section{Abstract}

-We derive an estimate for the distance inside percolation clusters, measured in lattice spacings, from the origin to the boundary of the box of side length $2n$ in two-dimensional critical percolation, conditioned on the existence of an open connection.
-The estimate we obtain is the radial analog of the one found in the work of Damron, Hanson, and Sosoe.
+We derive an estimate for the distance, measured in lattice spacings, inside two-dimensional critical percolation clusters from the origin to the boundary of the box of side length $2n$, conditioned on the existence of an open connection.
+The estimate we obtain is the radial analogue of the one found in the work of Damron, Hanson, and Sosoe.
 In the present case, however, there is no lowest crossing in the box to compare to, so we construct a path $\gamma$ from the origin to distance $n$ that consists of ``three-arm'' points, and whose volume can thus be estimated by $O(n^2\pi_3(n))$.
-We then develop estimates for the the existence of shortcuts around an edge $e$ in the box, conditional on $\{e\in \gamma\}$.
+Here, $\pi_3(n)$ is the ``three-arm probability'' that the origin is connected to distance $n$ by three arms, two open and one dual-closed.
+We then develop estimates for the existence of shortcuts around an edge $e$ in the box, conditional on $\{e\in \gamma\}$, to obtain a bound of the form $O(n^{2-\delta}\pi_3(n))$ for some $\delta>0$.